Notchibby/E-commerce-ORM-server/README.md

 - [License](#license)

 ## Installation
+The database can be seeded using the command 'node seeds/index.js' in the terminal.
 The app can be started by typing in the command 'npm run watch' to the terminal.